sTechLab/VoterFraud2020-analysis/README.md

 # VoterFraud2020-analysis
 This repository contains the code behind the data analysis presented in the VoterFraud2020 paper and [the website](https://voterfraud2020.io).
-The code requires the raw data to run, which we are unable to share.
+It is primiarly meant for internal use by the authors since the code requires the raw data to run, which we are unable to share.
+We hope that making this repository publicly available can be helpful for others who are doing a similar analysis.

 - [voterfraud2020.io](http://voterfraud2020.io), interactive web application for exploring the dataset
 - [Figshare dataset publication](https://doi.org/10.6084/m9.figshare.13571084) with digital object identifier (DOI) **10.6084/m9.figshare.13571084**